DallanQ/7_wonders_duel/QA.md

 [coins](https://boardgamegeek.com/thread/1544878/coins)

->what happens when you need to pay 5 coins, but you have only 3?
+> What happens when you need to pay 5 coins, but you have only 3?

 Any time you would have to lose more coins than you have, you lose all your coins.
 You cannot, however, buy a card that you do not have enough coins to pay for.